Sifat-Ikram/tasks-master-client/README.md

   <li>Admin can also add task in the Add Task page.</li>
 </ol>

-Steps to run this code locally,
+Steps to run this code locally,<br />
-To run this app locally, Firstly, for frontend, frontend github repository link should be cloned through command prompt.
-As I have deployed the backend in vercel, so there will be no problem from the backend side.
-Next, necessary dependencies must be installed.
-Now a .env.local file should be created and with the information given below, .env.local file must be filled. <br />
+To run this application locally, please follow the steps outlined below.
+First, for the frontend, clone the frontend GitHub repository using the command prompt.
+Since the backend has already been deployed on Vercel, there will be no issues from the backend side.
+Next, install the necessary dependencies.
+After that, create a .env.local file in the root directory of your project and fill it with the information provided below:<br />
-Frontend .env.local file information: <br />
 <ul>
   <li>VITE_apiKey=AIzaSyByZvhHxkh_h_fMQY1FB2AmUkt1jcAgQ04</li>
   <li>VITE_authDomain=task-master-96.firebaseapp.com</li>